dchrzanowski/mtml/README.md

 - Provide an array of **uses**, each **use** takes the template, injects the entity into it and spawns a file in the given location.
 As an example, the first **use** takes the `dbEntity` and spawns a file at `db/entity/user/user.entity.ts`.
 We use string interpolation and the `voca` package `decapitalize` method to manipulate the path.
 *NOTE:* all pathing within `mtml` is relative to the **scenario** file.

+The keys: `entity`, `template` and `use` are mandatory.

+`mtml` uses `eval` quite heavily to provide flexibility of the **scenario** file.
+This is perhaps the first time ever that I saw a good use of `eval` when creating a project.
+I know that `eval` has security issues, but `mtml` is meant to be used by the developer that created the **scenario** file and thus it is his/hers responsibility to not break things and use `mtml` with caution.

+### Note on scenario key value evaluation
+Each of the values of the keys are first `eval'ed`, if the `eval` fails then the value is taken as is.
+So if you type in as a value: `v.capitalize('hello')`, then the value will be `Hello` (`v` references the `voca` package), but if you type `x.capitalize('hello')`, then the `eval` will fail and the value will literally be the string `x.capitalize('hello')`, since `x` is not a known variable.

+Convenience methods and variables that can be used as the values of the keys are described [here](#convenience-methods-and-variables).

 ## Run `mtml`
-Now, the setup is complete.
-Run the following command from within the project folder that you've created:
+Now, since we have completed the setup, let's run the following command from within the project folder that you've created:
 ```shell
 mtml my-project.scenario.mtml user.json
 ```
 You should see a list of three files that have been created: `user.entity.ts`, `user.service.ts` and `user.controller.ts`.

-Do you remember the `h.getArg(1)` in the **scenario** file?
+Do you remember the `h.getArg(1)` in the **scenario** file's `json` key?
 That method grabs the 1st argument of the command line, in this case `user.json`.
-Argument 0 is the **scenario** file `my-project.scenario.mtml`.
+By doing so we can now pass in different `json` files as entities from the command line to `mtml` and reuse the scenario!

 ## Need more entities?
-Now simply create a different entity `json` file, let's say `product.json`:
+Lets create a different entity, create a `product.json` file:
 ```json
 {
     "name": "Product",